wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 {% responsive_image path: assets/bbc-news-core-cpu-profile.png alt: "The CPU profile of the current BBC News core experience" %}

+Obviously I've cheated a lot.
+There is no white "BBC bar" at the top (which accounts for much of the page weight on the core experience) or site navigation, and about 15% of the content is missing.
+However, I'm confident that the navigation and remaining content can be added to the page without going over 10KB of HTML and CSS.

 Here is the finished product on a wide screen:

 {% responsive_image path: assets/redefining-core-prototype.png alt: "The lightweight core experience prototype" %}

+You can find the (minified) code [on GitHub](https://github.com/wildlyinaccurate/lightweight-progressive-news), and view the live prototype at [https://wildlyinaccurate.com/lightweight-progressive-news/](https://wildlyinaccurate.com/lightweight-progressive-news/).

 As well as creating a truly lightweight core experience, I also wanted to think about how we can put the users back in control of their experience.
 We can give users a core experience when we think they need it -for example by detecting screen width or connection speed- and also them give them the controls to progressively enhance the page themselves.